rokde/laravel-starter-kit/app-modules/analytics/README.md

 You can sort the data by any column in ascending or descending order.

+It is possible to flush the analytics data as well from the user interface.

 **Caution**: The analytics data is accessible for every user at the moment.
 You should add a policy gate or any other restriction for the `analytics.index` route.

 ### Tracking Analytics